-1) The Level 1 product is still in its calibration phase.
-Currently the backscatter values are temporarily corrected using a calibration table, derived from a geophysical wind model.
+- 1) Although the Level 1 product is fully calibrated now using three transponders on the ground, the backscatter values are corrected using a calibration table, derived from a geophysical wind model.
 The backscatter values in the Level 2 wind product are however plain copies of those in the Level 1 product.
-At the end of the commissioning phase the corrections will be removed and the ASCAT Wind Data Processor (AWDP) will be adapted to ingest the commissioned backscatter data without loss of wind quality (expectedly a further gain).

-2) The Sigma-0 Usability Flag in the Level 1 product is set to "unusable" in all Wind Vector Cells.
-Therefore, this flag is neglected in the wind processing.
+The corrections are very small and expected to be incorporated into a new version of the Geophysical Model Function. - 2) The Sigma-0 Usability Flag in the Level 1 product is neglected in the wind processing.